pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = 1.4.1 =

-This update improves the HTTPS functionality used to find and replace the Pardot URLs.
-If the HTTPS option has not been working for you, please upgrade.
+This update fixes an issue with the new Pardot API version and improves the HTTPS functionality used to find and replace the Pardot URLs.

 = 1.4 =